gt-rl/gt-rl.github.io/cfp.md

 - New datasets and benchmarks
 - Topological machine learning

+We are also happy to accept position or opinion papers on the state of the art as well as the future of topics listed above.

 # Style

 We only accept submissions that have been prepared using LaTeX.
 Use the